navapbc/template-infra/docs/infra/set-up-custom-domains.md

 # Custom domains

+Follow these instructions for **each application** (you can have one or more in your project) and **each environment** in your project.
+Skip this step if the application does not need custom domains.

 Production systems will want to set up custom domains to route internet traffic to their application services rather than using AWS-generated hostnames for the load balancers or the CDN.
 This document describes how to configure custom domains.

-**For each network**, the custom domain setup process will:
+The custom domain setup process will:

 1. Create an [Amazon Route 53 hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-working-with.html) to manage DNS records for a domain and subdomains
 2. Create a DNS A (address) records to route traffic from a custom domain to an application's load balancer

 ## Prerequisites

-* You'll need to have registered custom domain(s) with a domain registrar (e.g. Namecheap, GoDaddy, Google Domains, etc.).
+* You'll need to have registered custom domain(s) with a domain registrar (e.g. Namecheap, GoDaddy, Google Domains, etc.)
-* You'll need to have [set up the AWS account(s)](./set-up-aws-accounts.md).
+* You'll need to have [set up the AWS account(s)](./set-up-aws-accounts.md)
-* You'll need to have [configured all applications](./set-up-app-config.md).
+* You'll need to have [configured all applications](./set-up-app-config.md)
-* You'll need to have [set up the networks](./set-up-network.md) that you want to add the custom domain to.
+* You'll need to have [set up the networks](./set-up-network.md) that you want to add the custom domain to
+* You'll need to have [set up the application service](./set-up-app-service.md)

 ## Instructions

-Follow these instructions for **each network** you want to setup custom domains for.

 ### 1. Set hosted zone in domain configuration